itsbonczek/kingpin/README.md

 The good demonstration of this algorithm can be found in WWDC Session 2011: ["Visualizing Information Geographically with MapKit"](https://developer.apple.com/videos/wwdc/2011/).

-Kingpin's algorithm works in two steps:
+Kingpin's algorithm works in two steps (phases):

 1. At the first step it produces a cluster grid.
 2. At the second step algorithm performs a merger of the clusters in this cluster grid that visually overlap.